 Ohlone Led and Intertribal

 The Bay Area is also home to a diverse diaspora of Indigenous people who, over the years, either moved by choice to the Bay Area or were pushed off their traditional lands during the era of the US Government’s Indian Termination (forced assimilation) policies, such as the Indian Relocation Act of 1956.
-While Lisjan Ohlone women are central to our vision and leadership, the Sogorea Te’ Land Trust is an intertribal Indigenous women-led land trust.
+While Ohlone women are central to our vision and leadership, the Sogorea Te’ Land Trust is an intertribal and multicultural Indigenous women-led land trust.
 We work to restore reciprocal relationships with the sacred land we live on, and with the plants, animals and other human beings who we share this land with.
-Sogorea Te’ creates opportunities for all people living in Lisjan Ohlone territory to work together to re-envision the Bay Area community and what it means to live on Ohlone land.
+Sogorea Te’ creates opportunities for all people living in Lisjan territory to work together in re-envision the Bay Area community and what it means to live on Ohlone land.

-“There are many indigenous people in the San Francisco Bay Area, and there are many important places in dire need of protection.
-The land trust and accompanying tool of the conservation (or cultural) easement are mechanisms that indigenous groups can use to protect, access, restore, and reclaim lands.”Beth Rose Middleton Manning, Sogorea Te’ Board Member
+“There are many Indigenous people in the San Francisco Bay Area, and there are many important places in dire need of protection.
+The land trust and accompanying tool of the conservation (or cultural) easement are mechanisms that Indigenous groups can use to protect, access, restore, and reclaim lands.”Beth Rose Middleton Manning, Sogorea Te’ Board Member

 “As we reclaim our land in this urban area, it’s important to understand that we are doing that work as Indigenous people from many tribes, working together to create healing on this land.”Corrina Gould, Co-Founder/Director of Sogorea Te’ Land Trust